 How Does The Forklift Proximity Alert System Work

-Forklift accidents are often severe in nature and account for more than 10% of all workplace injuries.
-This is because forklifts while being extremely useful, can also be equally dangerous – they weigh around 9,000 pounds and can travel up to 18 mph.
-And unlike any ordinary vehicle, they have brakes only on the front wheels.
-Their weight is also not equally distributed, with the rear end being heavier to compensate for the heavy loads that will be carried in the front.
+Forklift accidents are often severe and account for more than 10% of all workplace injuries.
+Forklifts being extremely useful, can also be equally dangerous – they weigh around 9,000 pounds and can travel up to 18 mph.
+And unlike our ordinary cars, they have brakes only on the front wheels.
+Their weight is also not equally distributed, with the rear end being heavier to compensate for the heavy loads in the front during movement of goods.
 Forklift safety depends on two factors, viz. proper training and the use of forklift safety products.

 Forklift Safety Procedures

-Operators and pedestrians must be trained in accordance with occupational safety standards set by international agencies.
-Only licensed operators must be allowed to operate the forklift and must be made to wear appropriate clothing.
+Operators and pedestrians require training under occupational safety standards set by international agencies.
+Only licensed operators must be allowed to operate the Forklift with wear appropriate safety gears.
 The area of operation must be even and free from loose objects.
-The load on the forklift must be evenly distributed and not overloaded.
+The load on the Forklift must be evenly distributed and not overloaded.
 And most importantly, employers must implement a floor marking system to keep everyone safe.

-While operator and pedestrian training is essential for safety, innovative safety products must be used to safeguard people and property.
+While operator and pedestrian training is essential for safety, innovative safety products will safeguard people and assets.
 These range from the basic seat belts and safety signs to advanced proximity warning systems.

 What Is A Proximity Alert System?

-A forklift proximity warning system is designed to alert the operator and pedestrians who are too close to the vehicle.
+Forklift proximity warning system will help with safety for both operators and pedestrians.
 An audible and visual warning not only helps to avoid a mishap but also prevents infrastructure damage.
-And when if the vehicle is too close, the system stops the forklift automatically.
+And when if the vehicle is too close, the system stops the Forklift automatically.
 Forklift proximity alert systems work either using magnetic field generators or Radio-Frequency Identification.

 Radio-Frequency Identification Proximity Alert Systems

 RFID-based proximity alert systems were once considered expensive and required significant investment.
 However, today, with the advancement of technology, the cost of such systems has reduced considerably.
-The alert system consists of a control unit and antenna that’s mounted on the vehicle, and RFID tags carried by pedestrians.
-By using radiofrequency, detection zones can be created around the forklift.
-Every time a pedestrian or tagged object comes in the range of the antenna, an audible and visual alert is sounded.
-The detection antenna has a 3 to 9-meter detection zone and operates 360 degrees around the vehicle.
-This means that the tags need not be in the line of sight of the detection antenna and can be detected even in places of poor visibility.
+The forklift alert system consists of a control unit and antenna mounted on the vehicle, and RFID tags carried by pedestrians, together with radiofrequency, detection zones thus created around the Forklift.
+Every time a pedestrian or tagged object comes in the range of the antenna, an audible and visual alert.
+The detection antenna has a 3 to the 9-meter detection zone.
+It operates 360 degrees around the vehicle, which implies that the tags need not be in the line of sight of the detection antenna and can be detected even in places of poor visibility.
 Also, depending on the area and the size of the vehicle, single or multiple antennas can be fitted.

 Electromagnetic fields in the RFID systems help identify and track tags.
-Depending on their usage, RFID tags can either be made to collect energy from an RFID reader’s radio waves or have a local power source that can operate hundreds of meters away from the RFID reader.
+Depending on their usage, RFID tags can either collect energy from an RFID reader’s radio waves or have a local power source that can operate hundreds of meters away from the RFID reader.

 The RFID tags can be attached to a lanyard, placed inside a high-visibility jacket, or fitted inside a detection cone.
-Every time a person or object is detected within a 3 to 9meter zone of the detection antenna, an alarm is sounded.
+Every time a person or object detected within a 3 to 9meter zone of the detection antenna, an alarm will occur.